atharva-malik/Offline-Music-DJANGO/README.md

 pip install django==4.1.4
 ```

-To start the devolpment server on 127.0.0.1:8000 __or__ localhost:8000 (for Chrome), run the flowing commands
+To start the development server on 127.0.0.1:8000 __or__ localhost:8000 (for Chrome), run the flowing commands
 1. To start the server:

     ```sh